Juvenile CrimesDefending the Accused with Experience & Passion

 Offenses that can lead to a filing in adult court include class 1 or 2 felonies, serious “crimes of violence,” serious weapons offenses, vehicular manslaughter, or vehicular assault.
 If the juvenile has one or more prior felonies on his or her record, a direct file is available even for lesser offenses.

-If a prosecutor has charged a juvenile in adult court, a vigorous defense is even more important.
+If a prosecutor has charged a juvenile in adult court, vigorous criminal defense representation is even more important.
 It goes without saying that those incarcerated as children in adult prisons do not tend to have futures as productive adults in society.
 To protect a young person, you need an experienced Denver juvenile defense lawyer on your side.

 We offer FREE consultations, so contact us today at (720) 408-7130.